joshua-m-david/jerichoencryption/README.md

 - Security code audits.
 - Maintaining the main website and whitepaper (see gh-pages branch).
 - Improvements to UX, UI design and icons.
-- Documentation.
+- Documentation improvements.
 - User testing and bug reporting.
 - Marketing and spreading the word about the program.
 - User technical support.
-- Donations to fund security reviews, code audits and future development.
+- Donations to fund cryptography/security reviews, code audits and future development.

 Road map / To do list:

-- Completely hide traffic meta data between clients and the server e.g. by serializing all network data and encrypting it. (next release)
+- Allow long messages to be automatically split into multiple OTP encrypted messages on the client then recombined on the receiving end. (next release)
+- Fix file permissions for all files in client and server dirs, only read/write for current user ref: https://serverfault.com/a/357109 (next release)
 - Allow sending/receiving to multiple servers to to prevent DDOS, prevent message routing issues e.g. censorship, interference and provide high availability. (future)
 - Poly1305 One-time MAC with unique one-time keys per message as the natural information-theoretically secure MAC pairing for the one-time pad with integrity guarantee. (future)
 - Encrypt the one-time pad database at all times inside the local database, password required if session closed or page refreshed. (future)
 - Add backtracking protection for Salsa20 fallback RNG i.e. Fast Key Erasure RNG https://blog.cr.yp.to/20170723-random.html. (future)
-- Allow long messages to be automatically split into multiple OTP encrypted messages then recombined on the receiving end. (future
 - Record voice snippets with microphone, convert to binary and split into multiple OTP encrypted messages then recombined on the receiving end. (future)
 - Randomise order of installing dependencies for the server code to prevent potential fingerprinting. (future)
 - Increase font sizes to at least 14px to make it more legible. (future)